Expressions

 Arrays follow the same syntax:

-Note that when it’s possible, inferring the type is allowed, so we have for the above examples:
+Note that when it's possible, inferring the type is allowed and preferred, so we have for the above examples:

 Passing the pointer to an array